Issah45/Arraylang/README.md

 `z` Divides the current cell by the next cell, emptying the next cell\
 `q` Prints the current cell value\
 `d` Adds a new cell to the array\
+`$` If the cell after the current cell is equal to the current cell's value, the current cell will be 1, if not the current cell will be zero, then the cell after the current cell will be set back to zero\
+`()` runs the code inside the brackets for a certain number of times e.g. `(++q)5`

 ## Issanium Code
 `